natural-harmonia-gropius/hdr-toys/README.md

 - **Shader not working / looks very wrong.**

-  This set of shaders is designed for [**vo=gpu-next**](https://mpv.io/manual/master/#video-output-drivers-gpu-next).
-Also, **DO NOT** set `target-peak`, `icc-profile` or other similar settings in in mpv.conf.
+  This set of shaders is designed for use with [**vo=gpu-next**](https://mpv.io/manual/master/#video-output-drivers-gpu-next).
+Also, **DO NOT** set `target-peak`, `icc-profile`, or other similar settings in in mpv.conf.

+  For a complete usage example, refer to [natural-harmonia-gropius/mpv-config](https://github.com/natural-harmonia-gropius/mpv-config)

-  If you've confirmed these settings and don't get the correct result, please submit an issue.
+  If you've confirmed these settings but still don't get the correct result, please submit an issue.

 - **What does hdr-toys.js do?**